Chapter 8 : Carnival

 The Great Hall had been transformed into an eerie haunted house with fake cobwebs and floating jack-o-lanterns.
 The house tables had been moved from the hall and replaced with the game booths and activities for the evening.
 A series of small, circular tables were arranged in one corner of the room with a menu on each for those who wanted to eat dinner at the carnival.

 As someone had suggested, there was a magical petting zoo out on the lawns and a hedge maze with soft music playing for those who wanted a break from the festivities.
-Everywhere you looked, creepy and ghostly decorations filled your vision.
+People wouldn't be able to turn around without seeing more creepy and ghostly decorations everywhere they looked.
 It was sensory-overload for each new person who entered the Hall.

 Hermione smiled; she knew they had all done well.